cassidybargell/election_analytics/posts/final_prediction.md

 * **Unemployment Rates**: Unemployment is the only economic fundamental I have chosen to include in the weighted ensemble.
 Although nearly every economic indicator crashed in 2020, unemployment may have the most direct impact on individuals, and therefore might have the largest effect on retrospective voting evaluating the incumbent administration.
 As will be explored in the weighting of the ensemble, unemployment is given a small weight to reflect the potential lack of predictive power economic models have in such an unprecedented year.

-* **COVID-19 Deaths**: The pandemic has been a central theme of this years election as it has massively disrupted life for nearly every American.
-I think failing to include it in the model would ignore a massive variable in 2020.
+* **COVID-19 Deaths**: The pandemic has been a central theme of this year’s election as it has massively disrupted life for nearly every American.
+I think failing to include it in the model would ignore a significant variable in 2020.
 In theory [casualty sensitivity](https://www-journals-uchicago-edu.ezp-prod1.hul.harvard.edu/doi/pdfplus/10.1111%2Fj.1468-2508.2007.00564.x) would impact support for the incumbent.
 There is no historical data that can be used to model the effect of the pandemic however, so poll support throughout 2020 is being used as a direct proxy to understand how a second wave near the election could change vote share.

 ## Weighting the Models

 I explored two ways to weight the models in the ensemble.
-One method was weighting was based on the root mean squared errors of each generalized linear model.
+One method was weighting based on the root mean squared errors of each generalized linear model.
 The other was a somewhat arbitrary choice in weights.
 The weighting options are explained further below.

 ### Choice Weights